xcomfan/xcomfan.github.io/go/data_structures/slices.md

 permalink: /go/data_structures/slices
 ---

-[comment]: <> (TODO: This page needs a reorganization)

-## What are slices
+## What are slices?

 An array in Go is fixed in size, but a slice is a dynamically-sized flexible view into the elements of an array.

 A slice does not store any data, it just describes a section of an underlying array.
 Changing the elements of a slice modifies the corresponding elements of its underlying array.
 Other slices that share the same underlying array will see those changes.

-`[]T` is a slice with elements of type `T`
+`[]T` is a slice with elements of type `T`.
+Slices and their underlying arrays in Go can contain any type.

 A slice is formed by specifying two indices a low and a high.
 This selects a half-open range which includes the first element, but excludes the last one.
-The following expression creates a slice which includes elements 1 through 3 of `a`.
+The following expression creates a slice which includes elements 1 through 3 of the array `a`.
 You can omit the high and low bounds to get their defaults of 0 lower bound and length of slice as upper bound.

 `a[1:4]`